Ada-Developers-Academy/core-unit-2/building-an-api/flask-setup.md

 ## Where Does Code Go: Config

 As we develop our Flask projects, we'll need to reconfigure the app to suit our needs better.
-Configurations to the app can include things like, "Where's the location to our database?," "How do we load different data models?," or "How can we set up template views, called Blueprints?"
+Configurations to the app can include things like, "Where's the location of our database?," "How do we load different data models, the objects that represent our data?," or "How can we set up template views, called Blueprints?"

-Where our code that defines any configuration, again, **heavily depends on the project**.
+The place we put our code that defines any configuration, again, **heavily depends on the project**.

 This curriculum will provide a suggested project structure and location: